Organic statute (United States): Examples of organic statutes

 Not all administrative agencies have an organic statute, as they may be created by executive rather than congressional action.
 Forty percent of agencies created since 1946 (including the National Security Agency, Peace Corps, and Bureau of Alcohol, Tobacco, and Firearms) have been formed by executive action rather than an organic statute.

-Challenges to Agency Interpretations of Organic Statutes
+Challenges to agency interpretations of organic statutes

 Because agencies require statutory authorization to act, many disputes in United States administrative law hinge on interpretations of an organic statute.
-For example, the Occupational Safety and Health Administration (OSHA) justified implementation of its COVID-19 vaccine mandate under OSHA’s organic statute, the Occupational Safety and Health Act.
+For example, the Occupational Safety and Health Administration (OSHA) justified implementation of its COVID-19 vaccine mandate under OSHA's organic statute, the Occupational Safety and Health Act.
 OSHA issued a regulation interpreting its organic statute to both authorize and compel a vaccine or test order to protect workers from COVID-19 in the workplace.
 Ordinarily, agency interpretations of statutes they administer are entitled to Chevron deference by reviewing courts.
-Nonetheless, the Supreme Court of the United States invoked the major questions doctrine to deny agency deference and reject OSHA’s interpretation of the Occupational Safety and Health Act in National Federation of Independent Business v.
+Nonetheless, the Supreme Court of the United States invoked the major questions doctrine to deny agency deference and reject OSHA's interpretation of the Occupational Safety and Health Act in National Federation of Independent Business v.
 Occupational Safety and Health Administration.